 Content must be delivered in multi-media formats and fed continuously, building on messages designed to change behaviors.
 You’ve got to find a way to get the subject matter “in their heads” to influence the behavioral changes that deliver measurable results.
 And once you’ve got the message in their heads you need to keep it in their heads.
 The eRiskology™ way achieves this.

-Inspire them through meaningful, thought-provoking and collaborative onsite workshops given to your staff by seasoned information security risk trainers.
-Stimulate your staff’s notions on cyber security by questioning their ideas of privacy, highlighting their extreme reliance on technology and challenging any assumptions they may have that the devices they depend upon daily are inherently secure.
-The first step to solving a problem is recognising there is one.
+INSPIRE them through meaningful, thought-provoking and collaborative onsite workshops given by seasoned information security risk trainers.
+Personal messages need to be delivered face-to-face and so eRiskology begins with the implementation of an on-site, all-hands workshop with your staff.
+The first critical step in changing behaviour – is changing minds.
+To do this you need to inspire people to care.
+Stimulate their notions on cyber security by questioning their ideas of privacy, highlighting their extreme reliance on technology and challenging any assumptions they may have that the devices they depend upon daily are inherently secure.

 What are the benefits of the eRiskology™ information security awareness training program